GUNP0WD3RBARRL/GUNP0WD3RBARRL/README.md

  - —— — YOU CAN CALL ME ; " Mari " / " Gemi " !!
 (doubt anyone would use the 2nd name though)

- - ———— — I like stuff that are MOSTLY from roblox but i do have other interests as well
+ - ———— — I like colorful and vintage related stuff

  - —————— — I mostly focus on one/multiple games/shows I like most of the time